 What form(s) does this medication come in?

-Each white, oval, flat-faced, bevel-edged tablet, debossed with “B” on each side of the score on one side of tablet and scored on the other side contains pramipexole dihydrochloride monohydrate 0.5 mg.
+Each white, oval, flat-faced, bevelled-edged tablet, debossed with "B" on each side of the score on one side of tablet and scored on the other side contains 0.5 mg of pramipexole dihydrochloride monohydrate.
 Nonmedicinal ingredients: colloidal silicon dioxide, copovidone, magnesium stearate, microcrystalline cellulose and starch (corn).

 How should I use this medication?